alkem-io/website/content/en/post/2022-05-wisdom/index.md

 ### What are the various examples of Aspects?

 You can think of many different examples of knowledge to be shared.
-Alkemio currently enables the categories *Knowledge*, *Stakeholder Persona*, *Related Initiative* and *Idea*.
+Alkemio currently provides the following default Aspect types: *Knowledge*, *Stakeholder Persona*, *Related Initiative* and *Idea*.

 ![](https://i.imgur.com/Ylkuwgp.png)

+However Hub Admins are also able to customise the set of Aspect Types that are used.

 ### How can you gather the wisdom of your Community?